Vamthecoder/Frontend/100DaysCodeChallange.md

 ## Basic freeCodeCamp JS
 ### did couple of steps and learnt console.log and confirm, alert and assigning values. how you can assign values to the variables. and how you can use them wisely.

+# Day28

+## Almost Completed the 7th project Edie Homepage from dev-challenges